skip to content

 Train

 There are two train stations in Cambridge, both at a distance from the city centre.
-We advise disembarking at Cambridge station rather than North Cambridge.
+We advise disembarking at Cambridge station rather than Cambridge North.

 There is a taxi stand outside the main train station.
-The fare from Cambridge station to the Faculty (one-way) should be less than £10.
+The fare from Cambridge station to the Faculty (one-way) should be approximately £12.

 Car

 It can be difficult to get parking near the Faculty, except for short visits.
 We recommend the Park & Ride facilities at Madingley (near Eddington) as served by a direct bus to the Sidgwick Site.
-There are other Park & Ride services served by buses but they are less convenient.
+There are other Park & Ride options if you are content to walk from the city centre.

 Bus

 The Universal bus services (U1 and U2) call at Cambridge train station (Stand 8) on the way between Addenbrookes (south of city centre) and Girton or Eddington (north of city centre).
-Stops are shown on the interactive map (courtesy of maps.cam.ac.uk).
+Bus stops are shown on the interactive map (courtesy of map.cam.ac.uk).
 The two routes alternate approximately once every 15 minutes.
 U1 (toward Girton) stops closest to the Faculty of Divinity (stop: University Library).
 U2 (toward Eddington) stops near the end of West Road, around 4 minutes’ walk from the Faculty.

-The bus journey takes around 12 minutes.
+From the train station, the bus journey takes around 12–15 minutes.
 Once at the Sidgwick Site, the Faculty is located off the parking area adjacent to West Road Concert Hall.

 On foot